 The stepup, a simple leg exercise performed by stepping up onto an elevated surface like a bench or box, can take on very different forms depending on your fitness goal.
-Most homes and even hotel rooms have enough equipment to perform a stepup.
+Most homes and even hotel rooms have enough equipment to perform a stepup workout.
 All you need is the right surface, basic equipment and a little imagination to get a full leg workout.

 The surface you use for stepups should be about knee height and flat on top.
 Using a cushioned chair or couch is tempting, but the cushion will throw your balance off and make your ankle unstable.